 SEPT 11, 2018

 Linguists with specialities in TEFL/TESL & Assistant Professors in English Department at CSU

-This short panel session addresses common issues faculty face when giving feedback about the writing of their graduate students who are English language learners (ELLs).
-The session will explore some of the common issues and offer strategies for providing feedback.
+This small panel session (2 speakers/60-minutes) addresses common issues faculty face when giving feedback about the writing of their graduate students who are English language learners (ELLs).
+The session will explore some common issues and offer strategies for providing feedback.